Item number: 30.3071+ VARIATIONS

 When having a shower, check the water temperature with a shower thermometer.
 Overly hot water harms the skin and consumes a lot of energy.
 The hotter the water is, the more energy is needed to heat it.

-If you are having a bath, check the water temperature with a bath thermometer.
+If you are having a bath, our electricity-saving tip is: Check the water temperature with a bath thermometer.

 Do you know the ideal temperature for showering or bathing?
 A comfortable level is between 35 and 40 degrees Celsius.
 If you choose 36 degrees instead of 40 degrees, you will use a fifth less energy.
-With this tip you can save a lot of energy and money.
+With this energy-saving tip, you can save a lot of energy and money.

 Tip 5: Spend less time in the shower